-A histocompatibility technologist must meet the qualifications for a histocompatibility technologist as defined by CLIA 42 CFR 493 and must have had one year of supervised experience in human histocompatibility or transplantation immunology testing, regardless of academic degree or other training and experience.
+A histocompatibility technologist must meet the qualifications for a histocompatibility technologist according to CLIA 42 CFR 493, and must have had one year of supervised experience in human histocompatibility or transplantation immunology testing, regardless of academic degree or other training and experience.
 Either CHS ABHI or Certified Histocompatibility Technologist (CHT ABHI) certification is strongly recommended.